 A traditional Jewish honey cake is also known as Lekach, and it means” honey cake” in Yiddish.
 However, the name is rooted in the German word lecke meaning “lick”.

 I am not sure if it refers to the idea of licking the spatula during the baking process or licking the fingers while eating this cake (or after).
 If I had to guess, I would say both, and feel free to quote me on that.

 Why this Honey Almond Cake recipe?

 The two main reasons firstly, this recipe is unbelievably delicious and is a celebration of flavors and textures in the mouth.
-Secondly, this is a very easy and super-fast recipe you can bake last minute with no special preparations.
-Especially since this recipe calls for everyday pantry ingredients you most likely have in your pantry.
+Secondly, this is a straightforward and super-fast recipe you can bake last minute with no special preparations.
+Especially since this recipe calls for everyday pantry ingredients, you most likely have in your pantry.